2021 Oxford High School shooting: Trial

 Crumbley was arraigned by a magistrate on homicide and attempted homicide charges shortly after he was arrested, to allow for continued custody, but he was not immediately charged as an adult.
 On December 1, 2021, he was charged with terrorism causing death, first-degree murder, assault with intent to murder, and possession of a firearm during the commission of a felony, with the possibility of more charges being added as the investigation continued.
 According to the Associated Press, this appeared to be the first time in U.S. history where a terrorism charge was filed in relation to a gunfire incident on school grounds.
 The terrorism charge is provided under Michigan law for "an act that is intended to intimidate or coerce a civilian population"—in this case, the Oxford High School community.

 Crumbley was charged as an adult, and the judge, Nancy T. Carniak, entered a plea of not guilty on his behalf.
 He was ordered to be held without bond and relocated to the Oakland County Jail, and Carniak scheduled a probable cause conference (Note: A probable cause conference, which is "akin to an informal pretrial conference between the prosecution and defense," is required in all felony cases by Michigan law (Mich.
 Comp.
 Laws § 766.4) and Michigan Court Rule 6.108.) for December 13 and a preliminary examination for December 20.
-Crumbley was appointed an attorney by the court after his parents hired lawyers for themselves, but did not do so for their son.
+The court appointed a lawyer for Crumbley after his parents hired lawyers for themselves, but did not do so for their son.

 At Crumbley's probable cause conference on December 13, Carniak postponed the upcoming preliminary examination to January 7, 2022, to allow prosecutors to review evidence.
 Crumbley's appointed guardian ad litem asked that he be moved back to the juvenile detention center, as Crumbley could "hear other adults, which violates the [Michigan] statute for minors being held in adult facilities;" the request was denied by Carniak.
-Assistant prosecutor Marc Keast said he would contact Oakland County Jail regarding Crumbley's proximity to adults.
+Assistant prosecutor Marc Keast said he would contact the Oakland County Jail regarding Crumbley's proximity to adults.
 On January 7, 2022, Crumbley waived the probable cause hearing and was bound over for trial.